 Tulsa Welding School provides complete welding training in as little as seven months.
 A mix of classroom education and interactive workshops, the program covers everything from MIG to high frequency TIG and fluxcore welding.
 Completion of the trade school program prepares workers for jobs like the high-speed rail project, as well as those in the pipeline and aircraft industries.

-TWS also offers exciting pipefitter training, which takes just six and a half months to complete.
+TWS also offers exciting pipefitter training, which takes just ten months to complete.
 The technical training program covers planning, assembling and installing pipe systems, as well as blueprint reading and safety procedures.
 Perfect for gearing up for work on the high-speed rail project, this training also prepares workers for careers as steamfitters, pipelayers and boilermakers.

 For more information on how vocational training can help prepare you for a job on California’s high-speed rail project or in another exciting field, call Tulsa Welding School today.